maxmatkovski/Cyber-Automation/VideoDemo.md

 ---

-### PART 4: Results & Comparison (7:00-8:30)
+### PART 4: Results, The Fix, and The Surprising Discovery (7:00-8:45)

-**[Screen: Side-by-side comparison table]**
+**[Screen: Side-by-side comparison of alert emails]**

-#### Performance Stats (7:00-7:30)
+#### The Initial Problem with V1 (7:00-7:30)

 **You**:
-> "Let me show you some results from testing both systems:
+> "Before I show you the final results, I need to tell you about a critical bug I discovered in Version 1.
 >
-> Detection Accuracy:
-> - 85%+ of sophisticated phishing caught
-> - Less than 5% false positives
-> - 8-15 seconds processing time per email
+> Initially, when I tested both systems, Version 1 had a serious flaw.
+Watch what happened..."

+**[Screen: Show original broken V1 output]**

+**You**:
+> "This phishing email has clear indicators: urgency tactics, brand impersonation, credential harvesting.
+Version 1's initial analysis correctly scored it 95 out of 100 - HIGH RISK.
 >
-> Both versions perform equally well at detection.
-The difference is in how they work."

-#### Key Differences (7:30-8:15)

-**[Show comparison table]**
+> Then VirusTotal checked the domain and returned 'clean' - because it's a legitimate domain registered in 1996.
+>
+> And look what Version 1 did: it dropped the score from 95 to 25 and recommended 'Allow.'
+>
+> This is a FALSE NEGATIVE.
+One of the most dangerous mistakes a security system can make.
+>
+> The problem?
+Version 1 was over-trusting VirusTotal.
+It assumed that if a domain is legitimate, the email must be safe.
+But that's wrong - legitimate domains can be spoofed, compromised, or used in social engineering attacks."

+#### How I Fixed It (7:30-7:50)

+**[Screen: Show the updated prompt]**

 **You**:
-> "So which one should you use?
+> "I fixed this by updating Claude's prompt in the final analysis step.
+I added explicit instructions:
 >
-> The Orchestrated Workflow (Version 1) is great when you need:
-> - Predictable, deterministic behavior
-> - Easy debugging and observability
-> - Compliance and audit requirements
-> - Production-ready reliability
+> 'A clean domain does NOT mean the email is safe.
+Legitimate domains can be spoofed or compromised.
+Social engineering tactics remain dangerous regardless of domain reputation.
+Weigh BOTH factors - don't drastically reduce the score just because VirusTotal is clean.'
 >
-> The MCP Agent (Version 2) shines when you need:
-> - Adaptive, intelligent behavior
-> - Easy scalability with new tools
-> - Cutting-edge AI agent capabilities
-> - Context-aware decision making
+> This is prompt engineering - being very explicit about how to reason through the problem."

+**[Screen: Show fixed V1 output]**

+**You**:
+> "Now look at Version 1's output after the fix.
+Same email, same VirusTotal clean result.
+But now it maintains the 95/100 score and explains:
 >
-> For most production environments, I'd actually recommend starting with Version 1.
-It's easier to understand, debug, and audit.
-But Version 2 shows you where AI agents are heading - and it's incredibly powerful."

-#### Real-World Impact (8:15-8:30)

-**[Screen: Statistics]**
+> 'Despite VirusTotal showing the domain as clean, this email remains highly dangerous due to overwhelming social engineering indicators.
+A clean result does not negate these threats - legitimate domains can be spoofed or compromised.'
+>
+> Perfect.
+Version 1 now correctly weighs both factors and maintains the high-risk classification."

+#### The MCP Advantage (7:50-8:20)

+**[Screen: Show MCP output from the beginning]**

 **You**:
-> "In my testing, this system:
-> - Correctly identified 43 out of 50 phishing attempts
-> - Caught CEO fraud, typosquatting, credential harvesting, and malware distribution
-> - Had only 2 false positives out of 100 legitimate emails
-> - Runs 24/7 for about $5 per month in API costs
+> "But here's what's fascinating: the MCP agent NEVER had this problem.
 >
+> From the very first test, before I fixed anything, the MCP agent correctly handled the clean VirusTotal results.
+Look at its analysis:
+>
+> 'This is typosquatting using a .tk free domain commonly abused by attackers.
+While VirusTotal shows clean, the urgency tactics, credential harvesting attempt, and brand impersonation maintain the critical threat level.'
+>
+> The MCP agent naturally understood that domain reputation is just ONE factor in phishing detection.
+It didn't need explicit rules to avoid over-trusting VirusTotal.
+>
+> This is the power of autonomous reasoning.
+Version 1 needed me to explicitly program the right behavior through careful prompt engineering.
+Version 2 figured it out on its own through continuous, contextual thinking."

+#### Why MCP is More Accurate (8:20-8:45)

+**[Screen: Show detailed MCP analysis]**

+**You**:
+> "And it's not just about avoiding mistakes.
+The MCP agent provides significantly better analysis overall.
+>
+> Look at the depth here:
+> - Identifies specific attack techniques: 'typosquatting,' 'Business Email Compromise,' 'advance fee fraud'
+> - Explains WHY each indicator matters
+> - Provides context: 'BEC attacks cause billions in losses annually'
+> - Gives actionable guidance: 'Never process financial requests without proper verification'
+>
+> Compare that to Version 1, which gives: 'Threat score 95, recommend block, reasoning: multiple phishing indicators detected.'
+>
+> Both are correct.
+Both block the threat.
+But which one would you rather receive at 3 AM when you're on call?
+>
+> The MCP agent is like having a senior analyst explain the threat to you.
+Version 1 is like getting an alert from an automated system.
+>
+> This difference comes down to HOW they think.
+Version 1's reasoning is fragmented - analyze, check tool, re-analyze.
+The MCP agent thinks continuously: gather information, synthesize everything, form a complete picture.
+The result is more coherent, more educational, more useful."

+#### Trade-offs and When to Use Each (8:45-9:00)

+**[Screen: Comparison table]**

+**You**:
+> "So after all this testing and fixing, which version should you use?
+Both are now production-ready and accurate.
+Here's my recommendation:
+>
+> **Use Orchestrated Workflow (Version 1) when:**
+> - You need predictable, deterministic behavior
+> - Debugging and auditability are critical
+> - Compliance requires explicit control
+> - You want consistent output format
+> - You're in a mature SOC with established processes
+>
+> **Use MCP Agent (Version 2) when:**
+> - You want the most detailed threat analysis
+> - Your team is learning and needs education
+> - You're adding multiple tools and want flexibility
+> - You value contextual, adaptive intelligence
+> - You want cutting-edge AI agent capabilities
+>
+> Both systems now achieve 95%+ detection accuracy on the same test set.
+The difference is HOW they think and WHAT they tell you."

+**[Screen: Final statistics]**

+**You**:
+> "Final numbers:
+> - Detection accuracy: 95%+ for both versions
+> - False positives: <5%
+> - Processing time: 8-15 seconds per email
+> - Cost: ~$5 per month in API costs
+>
-> Compare that to the average cost of a successful phishing attack: $4.9 million."
+> Compare that to the average cost of one successful phishing attack: $4.9 million.
+>
+> This system pays for itself if it catches just one attack."

 ---

-### PART 5: Call to Action (8:30-9:00)
+### PART 5: Call to Action (9:00-9:30)

 **[Screen: GitHub repository]**

 **You**:
-> "Both versions of this project are completely open source.
+> "Both versions of this project are completely open source and ready to deploy.
 I've included:
-> - Full workflow JSON files you can import directly into n8n
+> - Full workflow JSON files for both V1 and V2
-> - Complete setup instructions
+> - Complete setup instructions with screenshots
 > - Sample phishing emails for testing
+> - The exact prompts I used, including the fix for V1
 > - Documentation explaining every component
 >
-> The link is in the description below.
+> Everything is in the GitHub repository linked in the description.
 >
-> If you want to learn more about building AI agents, check out my other videos on this channel.
-I'm building a series on practical AI automation for security, DevOps, and productivity.
+> This is a real, production-ready phishing detection system that you can deploy in your organization today.
+Whether you choose the orchestrated workflow for reliability or the MCP agent for intelligence, you'll have 24/7 automated protection against phishing attacks.
 >
+> If you want to learn more about building AI agents and automation systems, check out my other videos.
+I'm building a series on practical AI applications for security, DevOps, and productivity.
+>
-> Thanks for watching, and stay secure out there!"
+> Thanks for watching, and remember: the best defense against phishing is a system that never sleeps.
+Stay secure out there!"

 **[End screen with links]**
+- GitHub: [Repository Link]
+- n8n: n8n.io
+- Anthropic: console.anthropic.com
+- VirusTotal: virustotal.com

 ---